shiyuanhe/supern/README.md

 ## Folder Strucutre

-1. In the ```data``` folder is a SNIa data table.
-The data table contains all SNIa samples in this paper with their scores, spectral line strength and spectral class.
+1. In the ```data``` folder contains a sample light curve data and a SNIa data table.
+The data table contains all SNIa samples in this paper with the scores, spectral class and etc.
 2. In the ```supern``` folder is an R package.
-The software provides a web-based user interface for light curve fitting,  intrinsic color estimation, spctral line strength estimation and spectral classes determination.
+The software provides a web-based user interface for light curve fitting,  intrinsic color estimation, and spectral classes determination.
 It also provide the probability that the submitted sample belongs to SNIa.

 ## The supern Package